-Drones are unmanned, remotely piloted aircraft capable of autonomously maintaining a controlled and sustained flight level, propelled by an explosion, electric or jet engine.
+Drones are unmanned, remotely piloted aircraft capable of autonomously maintaining a controlled and sustained flight level, propelled by an explosion, electric, or jet engine.

 In Mexico the use of this type of technology is relatively new, so its regulation is incipient.
-On July 25, 2017, the General Directorate of Civil Aeronautics published the Mandatory Circular that establishes the requirements for operating a remotely piloted aircraft system (RPAS) in Mexican airspace, in whose definition are the drones.
+On July 25, 2017, the General Directorate of Civil Aeronautics published the Mandatory Circular that establishes the requirements for operating a remotely piloted aircraft system (RPAS) in Mexican airspace, whose definition is the drones.

-This joint Circular contains a series of guidelines for the safe, harmonized and fluid conduct of RPAS operations comparable to those of manned aircraft operations, from which emanate various procedures that must be performed by operators and/or owners of RPAS such as the RPAS Registry, the Type Approval for RPAS and the Authorization for Operation, as well as the requirements that must be met by importers, Mexican manufacturers and traders of RPAS.
+This joint Circular contains a series of guidelines for the safe, harmonized, and fluid conduct of RPAS operations comparable to those of manned aircraft operations, from which emanate various procedures that must be performed by operators and/or owners of RPAS such as the RPAS Registry, the Type Approval for RPAS and the Authorization for Operation, as well as the requirements that must be met by importers, Mexican manufacturers and traders of RPAS.

 The Circular classifies SARS according to their weight and category into a) micro (2 kg or less), b) small (from 2.1 kg to 25 kg), and c) large (25 kg or more); and according to their use in a) Recreational Private, b) Non-commercial Private, and c) Commercial.

-It is not allowed to operate in prohibited, restricted or dangerous zones established in Mexico's Publication of Aeronautical Information (PIA).
+It is not allowed to operate in prohibited, restricted, or dangerous zones established in Mexico's Publication of Aeronautical Information (PIA).